-Swiss watchmaker TAG Heuer released a special edition of its Monaco model to celebrate the 50th anniversary of the Gulf brand’s presence in car racing.
+Swiss watchmaker TAG Heuer released a special edition of its Monaco model to celebrate the 50th anniversary of the Gulf brand’s presence in car racing in 2017.
 The new model is inspired by the iconic timepiece worn by Steve McQueen in the 1971 film Le Mans.

 Hollywood actors like James Dean and Marlon Brando represented the aesthetics of their time: youth, adventure, irreverence, success, and freedom, which turned them into box office favorites for decades.
 But few portrayed the rebellious spirit of the 70s with the glamour, masculinity, and adrenaline that characterized Steve McQueen.